 While the compound is a component of cannabis, CBD used in isolation is something new to the most of us, and double-blind clinical studies examining the pros and cons of the cannabinoid are less than abundant.

-Still, in both the UK and the USA a version of highly purified pharmaceutical grade CBD is already available in licensed medicine called Epidiolex (Epidoylex in the UK) for use in reducing seizures in severe forms of childhood epilepsy including Lennox-Gastaut syndrome and Dravet syndrome.
+Still, in both the UK and the USA a version of highly purified pharmaceutical grade CBD is already available in licensed medicine called Epidiolex (Epidoylex in the UK) for use in reducing seizures in severe forms of epilepsy including Lennox-Gastaut syndrome and Dravet syndrome.

 Additionally, Sativex is a whole hemp plant US/UK approved medication used to reduce neuropathic pain and the frequency of muscle spasms in multiple sclerosis which contains both CBD and THC in a 1:1 sublingual spray.

 These 3 products are medically reviewed products which are of a pharmaceutical standard.
 As such, they have undergone clinical trials which are useful proxies to give some insight into the potential adverse effects of Cannabidiol.